Pixel

 Multiple parties could be at fault for a car crash.
-One driver could be partially responsible because they were speeding, while another could be liable because they were texting and driving.
-If a jury determines that each person shares liability, the plaintiff could end up with less money than the total of their accident-related losses.
+One driver could be partially responsible for speeding, while another could be liable because they were texting and driving.
+If a jury determines that each person shares liability, the plaintiff could have less money than their accident-related losses.

 Measuring shared fault can be complex.
 There isn’t a specific calculation required by state law.
 Juries often use their opinions to decide whether an accident victim is entitled to the total amount of compensation they seek.

-Even if you think you deserve a certain amount of money, the jury could disagree and diminish your financial award based on contributing factors.
+Even if you think you deserve a certain amount, the jury could disagree and diminish your financial award based on contributing factors.
 They might determine you’re just as much to blame for what happened and enter their judgment accordingly.

 What Is Shared Fault?